 The University also allows students gain up to 90 credits for taking relevant courses.
 This is recognised in the final transcript but does not form part of the decision to award a PhD.
 “A number of generic and disciplinary training modules are available to PhD candidates to provide them with research and transferable skills.
 Students may take modules up to a maximum of 90 credits as part of their PhD studies as advised by their Supervisor(s)”. (from the Calendar).

-The Microbiology Department endorses this approach and both facilitates and requires students to take some modules.
-Consult the calendar for post-graduate-level modules.
+The School of Microbiology endorses this approach and facilitates students to take some modules.

 - Postgraduates may take additional modules to enhance their own knowledge and skill set.